-As described in the Industry Assessment section above, the COVID-19 pandemic severely impacted passenger volumes are expected to recover close to pre-pandemic levels, but still remain 2.8% below 2019 volume.
+As described in the Industry Assessment section above, the COVID-19 pandemic severely impacted passenger volumes are on a path to recover close to pre-pandemic levels, but are expected to remain 5.7% below 2019 volume by year-end 2023.
 In response to the severe decline in passenger volumes, the Airport implemented cost cutting measures in 2020, including a hiring freeze implemented in March 2020.
 During the extended pandemic recovery period in 2021 and 2022, the airport has strategically increased payroll and non-payroll expenses as needed to support returning passenger volumes.
 When developing the 2023 Budget, the airport focused on planning for continued recovery in passenger volumes and related recovery in business operations, while maintaining a strong focus on controlling costs.